-Glycemic complications following CABG procedures can be very costly. eGMS reduces the cost per procedure by reducing complications, shortening hospital stays and reducing resource utilization across ICU, pharmacy, radiology, lab and consultation services.
+Glycemic complications following CABG procedures can be very costly. eGMS reduces the cost per procedure by reducing complications, shortening hospital stays and reducing resource utilization across ICU, pharmacy, radiology, lab and consultation services.14

-At a 1,000-bed hospital or healthcare facility, we anticipate that improved glycemic management of CABG patients will result in \$1,096,200 in savings annually.
+At a 2,000-bed hospital or healthcare facility, we anticipate that improved glycemic management of CABG patients will result in \$2,192,400 in savings annually.

-We reached this projection by taking an estimated number of CABG procedures per year at a hospital of this size (400) and estimating that 75% of these patients will need IV insulin.
-We then multiplied the estimated number of IV insulin-requiring CABG patients by a proven cost savings from a study comparing intensive to conservative glucose control.
+We reached this projection by taking an estimated number of CABG procedures per year at a hospital of this size (800) and estimating that 75% of these patients will need IV insulin.
+We then multiplied the estimated number of IV insulin-requiring CABG patients by a proven cost savings from a study comparing intensive to conservative glucose control.14 eGMS gets insulin-requiring patients into target range15 and out of the ICU faster,16 opening up beds for other patients in need.